-Bridges and culverts (B&C) represent the largest and critical portion of the transportation services provided to the community.
-The state of the infrastructure for bridges and culverts is summarized in the following table.
+Bridges and culverts represent the largest and critical portion of the transportation services provided to the community.

 Figure 22 below displays the replacement cost of each asset segment in the Municipality's bridges and culverts inventory.

 Figure 22 Bridges & Culverts Replacement Cost